Ibirendra7298/Time-Series-Forcasting/README.md

 # Time-Series-Forcasting
 Time series forcasting of traffic on JetRail.

+## Problem and Statement:

+ We are going to help Unicorn Investors with our data hacking skills.
+They are considering making an investment in a new form of transportation - JetRail.
+JetRail uses Jet propulsion technology to run rails and move people at a high speed!
+While JetRail has mastered the technology and they hold the patent for their product, the investment would only make sense, if they can get more than 1 Million monthly users with in next 18 months.

+ We need to help Unicorn ventures with the decision.
+They usually invest in B2C start-ups less than 4 years old looking for pre-series A funding.
+In order to help Unicorn Ventures in their decision, we need to forecast the traffic on JetRail for the next 7 months.
+We are provided with traffic data of JetRail since inception in the test file.

 ## Introduction
 Time Series is considered to be one of the less known skills in the data science space (Even I had little clue about it a couple of days back).
 I set myself on a journey to learn the basic steps for solving a Time Series problem and here I am sharing the same with you.
 These will definitely help you get a decent model in any future project you take up!.